Week 13 NFL score predictions: A guide to best games, more

 Point spread: PIT -3.5 | Matchup quality: 85.2 (of 100)

 Eric D. Williams' pick: The Bolts are 4-1 this season away from the StubHub Center, but Pittsburgh has one of the better rush defenses in the NFL (although it has struggled the past two games) and the Chargers could have a tough time creating balance on offense with Melvin Gordon not available.
-Since 2014, the Chargers are 8-8 in games in the East Coast time zone.
+Since 2014, the Chargers are 8-8 in games in the Eastern time zone.
 Steelers 31, Chargers 28

 Jeremy Fowler's pick: The Steelers believe they can pick off Philip Rivers, and the offense believes it can dictate the pace on anyone as long as it cleans up turnovers.
 With Gordon out, the Steelers expect to stop the run and minimize the damage in the passing game.
 Ben Roethlisberger had a perfect passer rating in his most recent home game.
 Steelers 27, Chargers 24